the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 2. Activate your Subscription <a name="aks-step2"></a>

-To see a list of Azure subscriptions you have available to you, you can run the following command:
+To see a list of Azure subscriptions you have available to you, you can run the following command.
 ```bash
 az account list --refresh --output table
 ```
 This prints your subscriptions to the terminal in a human-readable format.

 You should only see a "Free Trial" subscription (unless you have used Azure before and have others).
-Let's activate this with the following command:
+Let's activate this with the following command.
 ```bash
 az account set -s "Free Trial"
 ```